Killing of Paul Schmidt

-Paul Stanley Schmidt was a 37-year-old Canadian who was the victim of a fatal stabbing on March 26, 2023, in Vancouver, British Columbia, Canada.
+Paul Stanley Schmidt was a 37-year-old Canadian who died of a fatal stabbing on March 26, 2023, in Vancouver, British Columbia, Canada.

-The accused, Inderdeep Singh Gosal, age 32, was arrested under charges of second-degree murder, with a hearing scheduled in Vancouver provincial court for April 11.
+The accused, Inderdeep Singh Gosal, age 32, was arrested and charged with second-degree murder.
+Gosal pleaded not guilty.
+His judge-alone trial concluded with closing arguments on May 6, 2026.
+The defence argued that Gosal should instead be convicted of manslaughter, citing his mental illness and the circumstances of the confrontation, in which Schmidt was found to have been the initial aggressor and Gosal to have experienced fear for his life.
+The Crown maintained that Gosal possessed the subjective foresight of death required for murder.
+In September 2026, Gosal was found guilty of manslaughter and acquitted of second-degree murder.

 Killing

 At around 5:30 PM, Paul Schmidt accompanied his fiancée Ashley Umali and their daughter to a Starbucks coffee shop located at the corner of West Pender Street and Granville Street in Downtown Vancouver.
 Umali went inside to order while Schmidt, and their daughter in a stroller, waited outside.
 While outside, Schmidt spoke with Gosal for using an electronic cigarette and requested him not to vape around his daughter.
-An argument began and an altercation ensued, at which point Gosal produced a knife and stabbed Schmidt in the neck.
+An argument began, and Schmidt initially walked away before leaving his child with a stranger, returning and approaching Gosal.
+According to CCTV footage presented at trial, Schmidt then confronted Gosal, adopted a fighting stance, and punched toward him while beginning to corner him.
+Gosal subsequently produced a knife and stabbed Schmidt in the neck and torso.
+At his 2026 trial, Justice Kathleen Ker found that Schmidt had been the primary physical aggressor and that Gosal had initially acted in response to a perceived threat, but that the subsequent stabbing exceeded what was reasonably necessary for self-defence.
 A pedestrian, Alex Bodger, began filming the incident as Gosal yelled "fucking bitch" to Schmidt while he staggered and fell to the ground bleeding.
 Bodger continued filming Schmidt, posing for the camera and exclaiming "this motherfucker just died, bro."
 Gosal also began filming Schmidt on the ground from inside the Starbucks.
 Other bystanders flagged down a constable patrolling the area and police responded to the scene around 5:40 P.M.
 Officers attempted medical assistance on Schmidt, but he was declared dead after being rushed to the hospital.
 Gosal was arrested without resistance.